Ben-isLearning/journey-to-mid/README.md

 However, I'm survivng on the quote "A diamond is a chunk of coal that is made good under pressure.".

-I've set out 4 Growth objectives for myself;
+I've set out 4 Growth objectives for myself; \n
   Git gud
   Understand the code base
   Learn how to ask for help